davidedc97/UniverCity/README.md

 [__WIKI OF UNIVERCITY__](https://github.com/davidedc97/UniverCity/wiki "Wiki of UniverCity")

 ## Who are we?
-We are six students that attend the third year of computer science at " La Sapienza" University of Rome.
+We are five students that attend the third year of computer science at " La Sapienza" University of Rome.
+For this reason we are the right people to solve main students' problem that is to find good quality notes in the easiest way!

+Our team was composed by:

 - Davide Di Campi

 - Riccardo Pagliuca
 - Michele Dilollo
 - Lucian Medrihan